Bob McDonnell: Gay rights

 McDonnell opposed same-sex marriage.
 He advocated a state constitutional amendment defining marriage as between one man and one woman.

 Marijuana

 McDonnell opposed legalizing marijuana.
 He later signed a bill that criminalized the use of synthetic cannabis.
 It was approved unanimously in both the house and the senate by both political parties.

 Transportation

 McDonnell's campaign also turned to transportation, a major issue in heavily congested areas of Virginia, advocating issuing $3 billion in transportation bonds that had been approved by the Virginia General Assembly in 2007, but not funded with a revenue source, modernizing the Virginia Department of Transportation, and encouraging public-private partnerships to improve infrastructure.
-He supported widening I-66 inside the Beltway, improving I-95, and finishing the Metrorail to Dulles Airport project.

 Transparency

 McDonnell criticized Governor Tim Kaine for not disclosing his full schedule, and for making out-of-state political appearances as Chair of the Democratic National Committee.
 McDonnell stated, "The citizens must be certain that the governor is attending to the duties for which he was elected.
 The governor is Virginia's chief executive, and represents the commonwealth at all times."
 However, in March 2010, McDonnell received similar criticism for disclosing very few meetings or political appearances on his publicly released schedule.